-- reopening portions of the collecting duct that are normally not permeable to water, to allow water back into the body
+- reopening portions of the collecting duct that water cannot normally enter, allowing water back into the body

-- retaining urea in the medulla of the kidney rather than excreting it, as it attracts in water
+- retaining urea in the medulla of the kidney rather than excreting it, as it draws in water

 Regulating blood pressure

-They do this by releasing a vasoconstrictor called angiotensin II.
-This hormone works with other functions to increase the kidneys' absorption of sodium chloride.
+They work with other functions to increase the kidneys' absorption of sodium chloride, or salt.
 This effectively increases the size of the extracellular fluid compartment and raises blood pressure.

-Anything that alters blood pressure can damage the kidneys over time, including excess alcohol, smoking, and obesity.
+Anything that alters blood pressure can damage the kidneys over time, including excessive alcohol consumption, smoking, and obesity.

 Secretion of active compounds